Commonly Available

 M 1917

 The U.S. Model of 1917 Enfield was the substitute rifle of the United States in World War I when not enough 1903 Springfields were available.
-It is essentially the same as the Pattern 14 rifle (the P14 Enfield) manufactured for England and chambered for .303 British, but with minor changes to accommodate the rimless American service ammunition.
-NRA published information indicates a total production of about 2,200,000 Model 1917 rifles produced by Remington, Eddystone, and Winchester.
+It is essentially the same as the Pattern 14 rifle (the P14 Enfield) manufactured for England and chambered for .303 British, but with minor changes to accommodate the rimless American .30-'06 service ammunition.
+NRA published information indicates a total of about 2,200,000 Model 1917 rifles produced by Remington, Eddystone, and Winchester.

-1903 Springfield
+1903 & 1903A3 Springfield

-The Springfield 1903A3 rifles and the earlier Springfield 1903's were the main battle rifles of the United States through World War I and into the early days of World War II.
+The Springfield 1903 rifles and the later Springfield 1903A3's were the main battle rifles of the United States through World War I and into the early days of World War II.
 The most visible difference is the rear sight.
 The 1903 will have an open rear sight located to the rear of the barrel, much like most Mausers.
 The 1903A3 will have a aperture ("peep") rear sight located at the rear of the receiver, not unlike the M1 Garand.

 For some time 1903 and 1903A3 rifles have not been available on the open market.
 In early March of 2002 the Civilian Marksmanship Program announced that they had received the last large quanity of 1903 and 1903A3 rifles in the world.
 Those rifles were quickly sold to members of CMP-affiliated organizations.
-The CMP sales program continues at this time, however the 1903 and 1903A3 rifles now available are "drill rilfes" which would be VERY difficult to return to functional firearm status.
+The CMP web site states that they will have no more Springfields for sale.
+1903's and 1903-A3's are available at most gun shows, but prices vary widely.
+From time to time a company like Sarco will build a few up from parts, but these are small lots and are quickly sold out.
+For latest offerings, see "Current Advertised Prices" at the bottom of this page.

 M'95 Mauser Rifle